Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

   pipelining: 0
 ```

 The NodePort Service is the recommended approach for the best possible throughput.
-This has been tested with 1.000 TPS.
+This has been tested with up to 1.000 TPS using 4 Logstash instances and a 5 Node-Elasticsearch cluster.

 2. __Load Balancer__